No Products in the Cart

-On the other hand, too many naps or longer naps lasting more than an hour or two can drain your energy and disorient your mental status after you wake up.
+Too many naps or longer naps lasting more than an hour or two can drain your energy and disorient your mental status after you wake up.
 As the body resists coming out of a deep sleep, you might not feel content even after sleeping for many hours.

-Also, check if you are taking sleep replacement naps like students or working professionals often do.
-If you are napping out of stress, inability to sleep at night, or other factors like sleep apnea or similar breathing problems, it might not give you the desired benefits.
+Also, check if you are taking sleep replacement naps, like students or working professionals often do.
+If you are napping out of stress, an inability to sleep at night, or other factors like sleep apnea or similar breathing problems, it might not give you the desired benefits.

 Related blog posts: